HumanBrainProject/pyunicore/README.md

 Additional extra packages may be required for your use case:

- * Using the UFTP fuse driver requires "fusepy"
+ * Creating JWT tokens signed with keys requires the "cryptography" package
  * Using UFTP with pyfilesystem requires "fs"
- * Creating JWT tokens signed with keys requires the "cryptography" package

 You can install (one or more) extras with pip: